radiator-software/radiator-faq/index.md

 ### How do I install Radiator? {#installation-radiator}

 Radiator offers a wide selection of installation packages in various formats, for example RPM, deb and MSI.
-In case a suitable format is not available, Radiator can also be installed from the archive package.
+In case a suitable format is not available, Radiator can also be installed from the source archive package.
 In addition of Radiator releases, we also have testing packages available.
 Testing packages contain changes planned for the next Radiator release.

-Radiator installation packages are available for download and also from our repositories.
+Radiator installation packages are available for manual download from Radiator Software downloads site <https://downloads.radiatorsoftware.com/packages/> (credentials needed), and RPM and deb packages can also be installed from our repositories <https://downloads.radiatorsoftware.com/repo/> (credentials or repository key needed).

-Installation instructions for various cases are available in our reference manual chapter [Installing and upgrading Radiator](https://files.radiatorsoftware.com/radiator/ref/toc.html) as well in our web pages <https://radiatorsoftware.com/products/radiator/installation/>
+Installation instructions for various cases are available in [Radiator reference manual](https://files.radiatorsoftware.com/radiator/ref/) chapter [Installing and upgrading Radiator](https://files.radiatorsoftware.com/radiator/ref/Installation.html), as well in our web pages <https://radiatorsoftware.com/products/radiator/installation/>

 ### Where the packages end up on Linux distributions? {#installation-linuxenv}